zgsrc/dynq/README.md

 ### Connection Members

 * `cxn.distributeReads` – If multiple masters are specified, each read is dispatched to a randomly selected source.
+Not settable.
 * `cxn.destinations` – An array of service interfaces used in a multi-master configuration.
 * `cxn.debug` –  Outputs all connection operations to the logger.
 * `cxn.addRegion(region)` – Adds an additional region to the `destinations` array after construction.